 ~ We have a Show & Tell portion of the schedule and participation is strictly voluntary.
 We encourage you to introduce yourself, share some fun facts and background on the seeds you bring, or tell us about any local garden projects or garden-related groups which you are involved in.
 You can also use this time for special requests for any particular seeds you have been seeking.
 You may want to jot down some speaking points before the event.

-~ If you are attending the Virginia location, here is a link to directions to Green Spring Gardens and a map:
+Here is a link to directions to Green Spring Gardens and a map:

 We will be in the Horticulture Center in the Main Auditorium.

 12:00-12:30 Registration and seed drop off to WG Staff & Volunteers12:30-12:35 Introductory remarks and overview

 12:35-1:25 Speaker 1